Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Highlight any accomplishments
+- Note any achievements

 Education:

-- Include your degree or certifications and the institutions you attended
+- Include your degree or certifications as well as the schools you went to

 Skills: